Punya-B-R/Media-Company-Viewership-Analysis-MLR/README.md

-# Media-Company-Viewership-Analysis-MLR-
+# Media-Company-Viewership-Analysis-MLR
+## Project Overview

-An analytical project utilizing Multiple Linear Regression to determine key factors leading to the decline in viewership of a digital media platform show, guiding strategic decisions to optimize content delivery and marketing efforts.
+This project analyzes the decline in viewership of a show by a digital media platform similar to Voot, Hotstar, and Netflix.
+Through Multiple Linear Regression (MLR), we aim to identify factors that influence this trend and derive strategies to potentially reverse it.